hyprsoftcorp/IoTCoreAppUpdates/README.md

 }
 ```
 ### Security Concerns
-By default the app update service runs on the device under the 'NT AUTHORITY\SYSTEM' user context and has full rights/access to the operating and file system.
-This means that the processes the service invokes after an update also run under the same unrestricted user context. **This can be a security risk!**
+By default the app update service runs on the IoT device under the 'NT AUTHORITY\SYSTEM' user context and has full rights/access to the operating and file systems.
+This means that the processes the service invokes after an update also run under the same unrestricted user context. **This can be a security risk!
+Use at your own risk!**

 ### Administrative Website Screenshots
 #### Login